ddelong/ddelong.github.io/_posts/2006-03-18-von-age-the-tele-fon-works.md

 [Via [bored. beyond. belief.](http://www.cards2phone.net/)]

-This is just more backup that the telcos have something to fear, and it ain&#8217;t Skype.
+This is just more backup that the telcos have something to fear, and it ain't Skype.